Axekinn/ps-vita-update-scraper/README.md

 # PS Vita Update Scraper 🎮

 A modern Python scraper to automatically retrieve PS Vita game updates from Sony servers and the Renascene database.
+Same thing for [PS3](https://github.com/Axekinn/ps3-update-scraper), the goal is to be able to copy everything at once and paste it into [Jdownloader](https://jdownloader.org/jdownloader2).
+I'm too lazy to rewrite the same description, go see for yourself.

 ## 📋 Features